jo-sm/asn1js/README.md

 asn1js is a JavaScript generic ASN.1 parser/decoder that can decode any valid ASN.1 DER or BER structures.

-An example page that can decode Base64-encoded (raw base64, PEM armoring and `begin-base64` are recognized) or Hex-encoded (or local files with some browsers) is included and can be used both [online on the official website](https://lapo.it/asn1js/) or [offline (ZIP file)](https://lapo.it/asn1js/asn1js.zip).

 ISC license
 -----------